List of SMSS Student Groups and Committees

 Communications Feed: http://www.saskmedstudents.com/category/student-groups/sg-integrative-medicine-interest-group/

 Health Everywhere is a student group that is all about just that: Health, Everywhere!
-Our focus is on health in a global setting and we plan and hold events that focus on this.
-This focus manifests itself in unique events including skills training nights where we learn to address power differences between doctors and patients, learn to work with and around language barriers, as well as teaching the globally important practice of suturing!
+Our focus is on health in a global setting and we aim to organize events and dialogue that foster student understand of relevant key issues.
+Some notable examples include skills training nights where we learn to address power differences between doctors and patients, learn to work with and around language barriers, as well as teaching the globally important practice of suturing!
 Other events that we hold in order to encourage global health education include speaker’s sessions and presentations by faculty, alumni, and others in the community that are

 involved in, or have been affected by, global health issues, including many under-served populations.

 So why Join Health Everywhere?
 Well why not!
 Health Everywhere is always open to new members who are interested in global health issues.
 This includes people with all kinds of skills and experiences, from those who have already worked with global health issues, all the way to those who have only just heard about them.
 Being a member of Health Everywhere will not only provide you with priority attendance to any of our events, but also with the opportunity to help shape the types of events and speakers that YOU would like to see!
-And all you have to do to be a member is to join us for a lunch-time meeting.
 So watch the SMSS calendar to find out about our next meeting, and we hope to see you there!

 Communications Feed: http://www.saskmedstudents.com/category/student-groups/sg-health-everywhere/